-Form ADV Part 2B Annual Update for 2022 Effective Date: March 31, 2022
+Form ADV Part 2B Annual Update for 2024

+Effective Date: March 31, 2024

 This brochure supplement provides information about the Weber Asset Management staff which supplements the Weber Asset Management, Inc. brochure.
-You should have received a copy of that brochure.
-Please contact Weber Asset Management, Inc. at 516-326-3299 or at info@weberasset.com if you did not receive Weber Asset Management's brochure or if you have any questions about the contents of this supplement.
+Please contact Weber Asset Management, Inc. at 516-326-3299 or at info@weberasset.com if you have any questions about the contents of this supplement.
 Additional information may be found at www.weberasset.com.